Divorce

 Divorces are filed in the Superior Court and can take months or even years for it to be granted, depending on the complexity your case is.
 To file for a divorce, you should write a petition that describes your current living situation.
 The petition should state your shared assets, debts, and any arrangements you have made for child visitation.
 Our legal team can help you with the filing process to ensure that it clearly explains your situation.

-Residency Requirement for Divorce in Georgia
+Residency Requirements for Divorce in Georgia

 To get divorced in the state of Georgia, one of the spouses needs to be a resident of the state.
 The residency requirement before filing for divorce is six months.
 The spouse that is a resident must be the one who files for divorce.